District Judge J. Frederick Motz

 District Judge J. Frederick Motz was born in Baltimore, Maryland in 1942.
 Judge Motz obtained his undergraduate degree in 1964, from Wesleyan University.
 He continued his studies at the University of Virginia School of Law, receiving an LL.B degree in 1967.

 Following law school, Judge Motz served as law clerk to the Honorable Judge Harrison L. Winter, U. S. Court of Appeals for the Fourth Circuit, from 1967 to 1968.
-He entered private practice in l968, joining the law firm of Venable, Baetjer and Howard, where he remained until 1981, except for a two-year period of service (1969 to 1971) as an Assistant United States Attorney.
+He entered private practice in 1968, joining the law firm of Venable, Baetjer and Howard, where he remained until 1981, except for a two-year period of service (1969 to 1971) as an Assistant United States Attorney.
 In 1981 Judge Motz was appointed to the position of United States Attorney for the District of Maryland.

 Judge Motz continued in this capacity until July 12, 1985, when he was commissioned as United States District Judge, having been nominated by President Reagan on April 23, 1985.
 On October 21, 1994, Judge Motz became chief judge of the United States District Court for the District of Maryland.
 He served in that capacity until October 19, 2001, when his term expired.
+Judge Motz took senior status on December 16, 2010.